 Urinary incontinence or bladder leakage affects 1 in 3 adult women and more than 1 in 10 young women, so it's pretty common.
 It can be as little as a drop or as much as a flood.
 It can happen for a lot of different reasons.
 Things like pregnancy and birth are well-known causes, but it can also happen if you've had a cough for a long time (like with asthma), if you strain on the loo, if you're overweight, or if you're into a lot of regular high intensity exercise.

-Mostly it happens because your pelvic floor muscles are lazy and aren't doing their job - and if that's the case, like any muscles, they just need to get a good work out!
-Click the links to find out about the different types of problems.
+Mostly it happens because your pelvic floor muscles aren't doing their job - and if that's the case, like any muscles, they just need to get a good work out!
+Research and experienced Health Pros – especially specifically trained physios, have found that when your pelvic floor muscles are too weak (so they can’t tense up), or too tight/stiff (so they can’t relax) you might experience urinary incontinence and other pelvic health problems.